Understanding the Development of an Engineering Identity

 - Take a look at some preliminary research findings that SWE published in the 2022 State of Women in Engineering Magazine, How Do Young Women Develop an Engineering Identity?

 - Read the paper presented at the ASEE 2022 Conference, Examining the Association between Peer Support and Young Women’s Engineering Identity and Major Intentions.

-- Check out the journal article in Science Education, published in July 2022.
+- Check out the article written for Science Education in 2022.
 The article discusses the findings from a study that explores the people within the daily lives of SWENext members to understand from whom and how girls are supported in pursuing engineering, a gender-atypical field, and simultaneously, from whom and how they are discouraged.

-- The journal article in Sociological Perspectives, published in July 2022, utilizes interviews with 33 racially diverse high school girls who have expressed interest in engineering careers.
+- The journal article in Sociological Perspectives utilizes interviews with 33 racially diverse high school girls who have expressed interest in engineering careers.
 Using the framework of critical consciousness and informed by intersectional theories, the authors examine their views about gender inequality in engineering.
 The researchers find clear evidence that young women’s racialized identities have implications not only for their understandings of gender inequality, but also for their motivation to disrupt it.